Last updated Nov 2024

 80% of sleep apnea cases are undiagnosed.
 Undiagnosed sleep apnea affects more than 23.5 million people in the US alone.
 The complications of untreated sleep apnea—such as car crashes or heart attacks—cause $150B of wasted spend every year.

-What to do when your Apple Watch detects sleep apnea
+What to do when you get a possible sleep apnea alert on Apple Watch

-Book a doctor appointment at Empirical Health — we’re covered by major insurance, available to 200 million adults across the US.
+Book a doctor appointment at Empirical Health.
+We’re covered by major insurance and available to 200 million adults across the US.